 Although your work requires you to teach English, this is not mandatory.
 As a teacher, you introduce students to a native accent, conversational skills, and Western culture.

-As an ESL teacher, you need some Chinese knowledge to understand students’ questions if they don’t know English.
+As an ESL teacher, you need some knowledge of Chinese to understand students’ questions when they don’t know English.

 This matters particularly for second-year students or recent graduates.
 Understanding Chinese makes classes flow more smoothly.

-You can also learn through immersion, taking no formal courses, adding more value to your resume.
+You can also learn through immersion, taking no formal courses, and adding more value to your resume.

 Learning the language would be good, at least at the elementary level, but not hard.